joelguittet/mender-mcu-client/README.md

 The following features are currently in the pipeline.
 Please note that I haven't set dates in this roadmap because I develop this in my free time, but you can contribute with Pull Requests:

 * Support update of [modules](https://docs.mender.io/artifact-creation/create-a-custom-update-module) to perform other kind of updates that could be specific to one project: files, images, etc.
-* Integration of other nice to have Mender APIs: [Device Configure](https://docs.mender.io/api/#device-api-device-configure), [Device Monitor](https://docs.mender.io/api/#devices-api-device-monitor), remote console...
+* Integration of other nice to have Mender APIs as new add-ons: [Device Configure](https://docs.mender.io/api/#device-api-device-configure), [Device Monitor](https://docs.mender.io/api/#devices-api-device-monitor), remote console...
-* Support new board and prove it is cross-platform and that it is able to work on small MCU too: STM32Lx, STM32F7, ATSAMD51...
+* Support new board and prove it is cross-platform and that it is able to work on small MCU too: STM32F7, ATSAMD51...
-* Integration of ATECC608A secure element to perform TLS operations.
+* Integration of ATECC608B secure element to perform TLS authentication.
-* Support other RTOS and bare metal.
+* Support other RTOS (particularly Azure RTOS) and bare metal platforms.
 * ...